Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Introduction

-Traditional face forgery detection methods typically learn discriminative features from fixed training data and achieve satisfactory performance on known forgery types \cite{chollet2017xception, tan2019efficientnet, qian2020thinking, zhangxinpeng_patchcraft, zhangxinpengtpami}.
-However, as generative models evolve rapidly from early GAN-based methods \cite{karras2018progressive, karras2021alias} to recent diffusion models \cite{rombach2022high, esser2024scaling, baldridge2024imagen} and commercial generators, forgery patterns have become increasingly diverse and complex, making static detectors insufficient for real-world deployment.
+Traditional face forgery detection methods typically learn discriminative features from fixed data and perform well on known forgery types \cite{chollet2017xception, tan2019efficientnet, qian2020thinking, zhangxinpeng_patchcraft, zhangxinpengtpami}.
+However, as generative models evolve rapidly from early GAN-based methods \cite{karras2018progressive, karras2021alias} to recent diffusion models \cite{rombach2022high, esser2024scaling, baldridge2024imagen} and commercial generators, forgery patterns have become increasingly diverse and complex, rendering static detectors inadequate for real-world use.
 A natural solution is to continually adapt detectors to newly emerging forgery data.
-Yet such adaptation often leads to catastrophic forgetting, where previously acquired knowledge is disrupted or overwritten during the learning of new knowledge.
-The fundamental challenge lies in the significant distribution shift between emerging forgery domains and the original training distribution, which makes it difficult for models to preserve prior knowledge while adapting to new patterns.
+Yet such adaptation often leads to catastrophic forgetting, where prior knowledge is disrupted or overwritten when learning new knowledge.
+The fundamental challenge lies in the distribution shift between emerging forgery domains and the original training distribution, hindering preservation of prior knowledge while adapting to new patterns.

 Continual learning has emerged as a promising paradigm for face forgery detection, as it enables models to continually acquire new knowledge while retaining previously learned capabilities \cite{kirkpatrick2017overcoming, 8107520}.
 Existing continual learning methods mainly mitigate catastrophic forgetting through sample replay \cite{rebuffi2017icarl, chaudhry2019tiny, mai2021supervised}, parameter regularization \cite{kirkpatrick2017overcoming, 8107520}, and gradient projection strategies \cite{saha2021gradient, qiao2024prompt}.
 Building on these directions, several studies have investigated continual face forgery detection under different settings.
 CoReD \cite{kim2021cored} introduced distillation-based preservation to maintain previously learned knowledge, achieving promising results.
 DFIL \cite{pan2023dfil} combined center and hard-sample replay with multi-perspective distillation to alleviate catastrophic forgetting.
 SUR-LID \cite{cheng2025stacking} further maintained the global distribution of previous data through sparse uniform replay.
 More recently, SAIDO \cite{hu2026saido} proposed a scene-aware expert module and importance-guided gradient projection to achieve continual adaptation without relying on data replay.
 Despite these advances, existing methods still suffer from two key bottlenecks: insufficient feature representation for diverse forgery traces, which limits generalization to unseen forgery methods, and catastrophic forgetting during continual adaptation.
 This motivates the need for a more effective framework for continual face forgery detection.